tysonjh/fixme/README.md

 [error] Total time: 2 s, completed Apr 22, 2014 11:36:52 AM
 ```

+# Why?

+FIXMEs and TODOs show up often in software projects with a developer's best intentions of returning to resolve them.
+Very often they are forgotten, pushed aside, ignored or never seen at all.
+This library makes sure they're noticed, by constantly nagging with compiler warnings or completely refusing to compile with errors.

 # Using with SBT

 In your SBT build settings add,